 1. Circus Chickendog’s “Mutt-cracker (Sweet!)”

 It’s not Christmastime without this kid-friendly, circus-themed version of “The Nutcracker,” as performed by Circus Chickendog.
 The production once again stars five talented rescue dogs (Mouse, Moose, Coyote, Squirrel and Skeeter) and a talking scarlet macaw named Lauren MaCaw.
 Their owner, Darren Peterson, brings his masterful juggling and unicycling skills to the stage, as well his gifted dog training.
-Joining Darren with the magic of diabolo is Etienne Chauzy.
-Buy tickets as soon as possible, as the shows tend to sell out.
+The Vortex's own Melissa Vogt wrote the script, and other Vortex artists have also participated.